-The women of Epirus offered their homes to accommodate Greek soldiers, as well as offering food, blankets and every kind of clothing, and they did not hesitate to give all their supplies of food even to the horses of the army.
+The women of Epirus offered their homes to accommodate Greek soldiers.
+They also provided food, blankets, and every kind of clothing.
+They did not hesitate to give all their supplies of food even to the horses of the army.

-They were also known for knitting socks and other clothes to keep Greek soldiers warm during the bitter cold days of fighting in the Pindus Mountains, when temperatures reached dangerous lows.
+They were also known for knitting socks and other clothes to keep Greek soldiers warm during the cold days of war in the Pindus Mountains when temperatures reached dangerous lows.

-The women of Epirus were unsung heroines of the Greco-Italian War
+The women of Epirus were unsung heroines of the Greek-Italian War

-Women also helped the Army engineers in the arduous labor of opening and repairing roads and bridges during the Greco-Italian War.
+Women also helped the Army engineers in the arduous labor of opening and repairing roads and bridges during the Greek-Italian War.

 A group of Italian soldiers had captured around a dozen young women and were taking them to the school of the village when Greek soldiers suddenly appeared.

-The Italians were surprised by both the presence of the soldiers and the reaction of the women, who using axes and large chunks of wood, chased them away.
-At least ten Italian soldiers were killed and 25 were taken prisoners in this incident.
+The Italians were surprised by both the presence of the soldiers and the reaction of the women, who chased them away using axes and large chunks of wood.
+At least ten Italian soldiers were killed and twenty-five were taken prisoners in this incident.

 Although the contribution of the women of Epirus to the war effort is not widely known, it deserves to be recognized, even decades later.